 Core Events in Product Analytics

-Core Events in the Features and Track Events pages in the Product section have a Core badge and Core Event column that distinguish them from other tagged Features and Track Events in the list.
-Column sorting helps you quickly find all Core Events in the list filtered by your selections in the Filter header.
+Core events in the Features, Pages, and Track Events pages in the Product section have a core badge and core event column that distinguish them from other tagged features, pages, and track events in the list.
+Column sorting helps you quickly find all core events in the list filtered by your selections in the Filter header.